 Too late?
 So the justice system is at the point of collapse?
 Yes, and not only because of an obscene proliferation of laws that even the experts can’t keep up with.

 I am a flea.
-My burden of proof, if any, is small and inconsequential.
+My burden of proof, if any, is small, inconsequential, and completely beside the point.
 I won’t throw you in the slammer if you don’t believe me and do what I say.
-I won’t hold you in contempt if you dismiss or ignore me.
-I won’t force you to account for hundreds of thousands of laws and regulations, maybe millions when you count state, county, and municipal ordinances, that can make a felon out of you but that I can’t even keep track of myself.
+I won’t hold you in contempt and fine you if you dismiss or ignore me.
+I won’t force you to account for hundreds of thousands of laws and regulations, maybe millions when you count state, county, and municipal codes, that can make a felon out of you but that I can’t even keep track of myself.

 We’re not talking about trivia.
-We’re talking about a megalithic control principle.
-We’re talking about real people in high places in real organizations who presume to impinge and even violate real rights, yours and everyone else’s, except maybe those in the Privileged With Authority Club.
+We’re talking about a megalithic control device.
+We’re talking about real people in high places in real organizations who presume to impinge and even violate the real rights of real people, yours and everyone else’s, apart maybe from others in the Privileged With Authority Club.
 Shouldn’t the burden of proof lie on the ones who want to curtail, eliminate, and even violate your rights and liberty, using authority as their excuse?
-Shouldn’t they be required to prove their cases before taking each and every freedom-eliminating step?
+Shouldn’t they be required to prove their cases before taking each and every freedom-eliminating, harmful step?

-But here we are, with the actual situation precisely reversed, the burden of proof entirely on those seeking to defend and reclaim rights that were fraudulently or violently ripped from them.
-You can be sure we didn’t agree to give them up after being openly and fully informed what was going on.
-Most of the rights we lost were never ours for even an instant, because we were obligated without our knowledge or consent long before we were competent to enter into any contract, (which, btw, voids the contract,) much less one we didn’t even know existed, much less what it entailed, until long after we were embroiled in it, dependent on it, and obligated under it.
+You can be sure we didn’t agree to give our rights and property up being openly and fully informed what was going on.
+Most of the rights we lost were never ours for even an instant, because we were born obligated without our knowledge or consent long before we were competent to enter into any contract, (which, by the way, voids any contract,) much less a contract we didn’t even know existed let alone what it entailed until long after we were embroiled in it, dependent on it, and obligated under it.

-Just to rub in how little we’ve thought authority through and how credulous (or devious) we’ve been, here are six questions (out of many more I could pose) that anyone who is serious about the issue of authority should have already asked, deliberated, and have ready answers for.
-(Yeah, and if it wasn’t an issue before, it is now!)
-If you’ve never considered these questions, especially if these questions haven’t so much as occurred to you, please don’t pretend you know what you’re talking about when you defend authority.
+Just to rub in how little we’ve thought authority through and how credulous (or devious) we’ve been about it, here are six questions (out of many more I could pose) that anyone serious about the issue of authority should have already asked, deliberated, and have ready answers for.
+If you’ve never considered these questions, especially if these questions haven’t so much as occurred to you, please don’t pretend to know what you’re talking about, and please stop defending authority until you have something thoughtful and intelligent to say.
 (Wait!
 Isn’t authority supposed to defend us?)
-Shallowness is no basis for authority on anything, leastwise on the topic of authority itself.
+Shallow thinking is no basis for authority on anything, leastwise on the topic of authority itself.